 Please be flexible, consider having lunch early or late, or reserve in advance.
 Be prepared, throw an energy bar in your pocket for a snack on the go.
 Have a few hand warmers ready too.

 The Panorama Springs warm pool and hot tubs will be open this winter.
-At this time the sauna will remain closed along with building specific hot tubs.
+At this time the sauna will remain closed.
+Building specific hot tubs are being managed privately and some may choose to re-open with their own specific protocols in place.

 All guests are required to sign-in at the desk when entering the Panorama Springs Pools complex and to sign out prior to leaving.
 Towels and the change rooms are available.